 Known for its distinctive iron and steel Pratt through-truss, the bridge spans the Rappahannock River and links Waterloo and Old Bridge roads in Culpeper to Jeffersonton Road in Fauquier.
 The bridge’s history is deeply entwined with its setting — beginning as a link to a bustling canal town with stores, residences, and a mill before becoming a pivotal river crossing during the Civil War — and demonstrates the region’s connections to advances in transportation and economic and industrial development.
 Built in 1878, it was the oldest metal truss bridge still in service in Virginia, before it closed.

 News and Updates

-- We were optimistic in January 2015, when VDOT stated that rehabilitation was an achievable goal.
+- January 2016: We were optimistic last year, when in January 2015, when VDOT stated that rehabilitation was an achievable goal.
 However, since then no working group has been established, no funding plan has been developed, and no commitments have been made.
 As we wait the bridge falls further into disrepair.

-- PEC has submitted comments to the Board of Supervisors asking that the Waterloo Bridge be added to the Six Year Plan for Secondary Roads.
+- April 2014: PEC submitted comments to the Board of Supervisors asking that the Waterloo Bridge be added to the Six Year Plan for Secondary Roads.